Bigjango13/Pyper/README.md

 `clientOutOfMemory` (F0)<br>
 `clientConnectionError` (F1)<br>
 `clientInternalError` (F2)<br>
-There is also one I added to handle invaid data send from the server.<br>
+There is also one I added to handle invaid data sent from the server.<br>
 `clientInvalidData` (F3)<br>

-There is also a dictonary that can be used to translate the ids into more human friendly variants, it is called `contentType`.
+There is also a dictonary that can be used to translate the content types into more human friendly variants, it is called `contentType`.

 #### Debugging